Weak containment of representation on topological groupoids: Introduction

 These theories have been further generalized to encompass broader structures such as hypergroups and measurable groupoids.
 The concept of amenable hypergroups is introduced in \cite{skantharajah1992amenable}, and more results related to weak containment of representation of hypergroups and amenable hypergroups can be referred to in \cite{pavel2007weak,bagheri2018kazhdan}.
 The concept of amenable measured groupoids was introduced by Renault \cite{renault1997fourier}.
 Further results concerning this notion, including various equivalent characterizations of amenability—such as the existence of invariant means, Reiter conditions, and the weak containment of the trivial representation in the regular representation—are presented in \cite{MR1799683}.

-In this paper, we examine certain properties of the inner tensor product of continuous unitary representations of a locally compact groupoid $G$.
-In \cite{sridharan2025induced}, we introduced the concept of an induced representation $(ind_{H}^{G}(\pi),\mu)$ for a unitary representation $\pi$ of a closed wide subgroupoid $H$, under the assumption of a full equivariant measure system $\mu=\{\mu^{u}\}_{u\in G^{0}}$ on the quotient space $G/H$.
-Here, we investigate the relationship between the inner tensor product of a continuous unitary representation and the induced representation developed in \cite{sridharan2025induced}.
+In this paper, we investigate certain properties of the inner tensor product of continuous unitary representations of a locally compact groupoid $G$ and weak containment of representations of $G$.
+In \cite{sridharan2025induced}, we introduced the notion of an induced representation $(\operatorname{ind}_{H}^{G}(\pi),\mu)$ associated with a continuous unitary representation $\pi$ of a closed wide subgroupoid $H$, under the assumption of a full equivariant measure system $\mu=\{\mu^{u}\}_{u\in G^{0}}$ the quotient space $G/H$.
+The construction of induced representations via Rieffel's induction machinery has already been developed in \cite[Section 5.3]{williams2019tool}.
+That approach, however, relies on Renault's Disintegration Theorem and consequently requires measurable Hilbert bundles together with a quasi-invariant measure on the unit space $G^{0}$.
+In contrast, our approach is entirely topological: we work with continuous Hilbert bundles over $G^{0}$ and do not take any quasi-invariant measure on the unit space.
+Our development is based on the theory of continuous unitary representations of groupoids on continuous Hilbert bundles established in \cite{bos2011continuous}.

 We define weak containment of unitary representations of groupoids and show that weak containment is preserved by the corresponding induced representation.
 Similar to groups, we define the topological invariant mean on $G/H$ and prove its existence when $G$ is amenable.
 Using these results we prove the groupoid version of Greenleaf's theorem.
 Unlike groups, each of these results depends on the equivariant measure system $\mu$ on $G/H$ and the Haar system $\lambda$ on $G$.
 Subsequently, we establish an independent result concerning the containment of the representation of a relatively clopen wide subgroupoid $H$ within the restriction of its induced representation.
 An analogous result is also demonstrated when $H$ is a closed wide transitive subgroupoid of a compact transitive groupoid $G$.
 These results are analogous to classical theorems concerning the representations of open subgroups of locally compact groups and closed subgroups of compact groups.